Child Care Courses | Online Child Care Courses

 - Early Childhood Education Assistant

 - Director in a Child Care Centre

-What main skills will I learn when I complete a course in child care?
+What main skills will I learn during my child care course?

-Our early childhood education and care course will teach you a range of skills designed to help you give young children the best start in life possible.
-You’ll learn how to ensure children’s health and safety, promote healthy eating, work effectively using learning and ethical frameworks, and support the physical and emotional well-being of children.
+You’ll learn a range of practical skills designed to help you work in early childhood education.
+You’ll learn how to ensure children’s health and safety, provide healthy food, work effectively using learning and ethical frameworks, and support the physical and emotional well-being of children.

 For the Cert III in Child Care, the expected study time is up to 1000 hours (including the Vocational Placement), however, students can work at their own pace and complete the course faster if they wish.

 And for the Diploma in Early Childhood, this qualification has a total of 1390 expected study hours.
 As this course is also self-paced, you can study and complete your qualification in less time if you are able to.

 How can I apply for Recognition of Prior Learning?

 If you wish to apply RPL for qualifications in childcare, examples of acceptable evidence are the following: